1House Global API Documentation

 Authentication

-Learn how to authenticate with the 1HOUSE API
+Learn how to authenticate with the 1House Global API

-The 1HOUSE API uses a two-layer authentication system with platform-based access control.
+The 1House Global API uses a two-layer authentication system with platform-based access control.

 Two-Layer Security